kwonus/Quelle-Obsolete/Clarity-Syntax.md

 ### VI.
 Clarity SEARCH Segments

-Without an explicit verb and without an equals sign, segment type always default to find.
+Without an explicit verb and without an equals sign, segment type default to *find*.
 So the previous statement is expanded by Clarity to:

 *find* beginning God + *find* word flesh

 Just to be clear, if you wanted to find the word "find", the verb is no longer optional.
-You be required to be explicit as as follows:
+You would be required to be explicit as follows:

 *find* find